* China agriculture delegation scraps U.S. farm visit to Montana

 Increased concerns that the United States and China are unlikely to forge a trade deal in the near term drove U.S. Treasury yields lower.

 Benchmark 10-year notes gained 15/32 in price to yield 1.7215%, down from 1.774% on Thursday.

 Bonds were also supported after the New York Federal Reserve said it plans to pour cash into the U.S. banking system through early October to avert another market disruption, after the cost of loans in the overnight repurchase agreement (repo) market soared to 10% on Tuesday.

 In foreign exchange markets, the dollar fell sharply against the yen as investors weighed the latest developments on the U.S.-China trade front.

 The yen tends to attract demand in times of market stress as the currency is backed by Japan's current account surplus, which offers it more resilience than currencies of deficit-running countries.

-Oil prices edged higher, with Brent set for its biggest weekly gain since January, lifted by rising Middle East tensions and supply concerns after an attack on Saudi Arabia's energy industry last weekend.
+Oil prices eased on Friday on renewed concern over the U.S.-China trade dispute, but futures still posted weekly gains, with Brent marking its biggest weekly increase since January after an attack on Saudi Arabia's energy industry last weekend.

-Lingering tensions in the Middle East along with increased worries about the trade tensions supported gold, and the yellow metal was on pace for its first weekly rise in four.
-Spot gold was up 0.81% at $1,511.21 an ounce.
+Lingering tensions in the Middle East along with increased worries about the trade tensions supported gold, which was on pace for its first weekly rise in four.
+Spot gold was up 1.12% at $1,515.78 an ounce.

-Reporting by Saqib Iqbal Ahmed; Additional reporting by Ambar Warrick and Medha Singh in Bengaluru, Julia Payne in London, Florence Tan in Singapore
+Reporting by Saqib Iqbal Ahmed; Additional reporting by Stephanie Kelly in New York, Noel Randewich in San Francisco, Ambar Warrick and Medha Singh in Bengaluru, Julia Payne in London, Florence Tan in Singapore; Editing by Will Dunham